JeroenSchmidt/Udacity-Machine-Learning-Nano-Degree/README.md

 # Udacity Machine Learning Nano-degree
 This repo contains a collection of Jupyter Notebooks which form part of the project assignments for the Udacity [Machine Learning Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009).

-The notebooks are written in Python 2.7, but should be (mostly) compatible with Python 3.
+A capstone project titled "" was also completed.
+The code can be found [here](./Projects/projects%20for%20submission/capstone) and the report can be found [here](./Projects/projects%20for%20submission/capstone/Capstone_Report.pdf)

 The source for these projects can be found [here](https://github.com/udacity/machine-learning).